mksddn/WP-MksDdn-Postman-Collection/mksddn-collection-for-postman/readme.txt

 1. Admin screen with page selection and download button.

 == Changelog ==
+= 1.0.4 =
+- New: Category selection in admin to generate requests for posts by selected categories
+- New: "Posts by Categories" folder in the collection

 = 1.0.3 =
 - Fixed WordPress.org Plugin Review compliance issues
 - Replaced inline JavaScript with proper wp_enqueue_scripts usage